distralive/distra/README.md

 After that, the endpoint, the access key and the secret key is copied to the .env file.
 By default MinIO's endpoint is `http://localhost:9000`.

+Then, you open up `http://localhost:9000` or whatever your MinIO endpoint is on the browser.
+Then, you sign into it with the access key and the secret key.
+And then, you create 2 buckets that are called `distra-videos` and `distra-thumbnails` respectively.

 ### Run a development server

 To run a development server, run: